Identifying codes in triangle-free graphs of bounded maximum degree: Preliminaries and known results

 Now, if moreover $G$ is $(X,Y)$-identifiable, we proceed as above to first build the $(X,Y)$-separating set $C$ of $G$ of size at most $|X|-1$.
 Now, any two vertices of $X$ are separated by $C$.
 Furthermore, there exists at most one vertex of $X$ that is not dominated by $C$; for otherwise, if there exist two distinct vertices $x,x' \in X$ not dominated by $C$, it would imply that $N_G[x] = N_G[x'] = \emptyset$ and so, $C$ would not be an $(X,Y)$-separating set of $X$, a contradiction.
 Therefore, let $x \in X$ be not dominated by $C$ (if such an $x$ exists).
 Since $Y$ dominates $X$, there exists $c'' \in N_G[x] \cap Y$.
 Then, we let $c'' \in C$, thus making $C$ an $(X,Y)$-identifying code of $G$ with $|C|\le |X|$.
 This completes the proof. \end{proof}

-We note that the core of Lemma~\ref{lemXYID} is similar to Bondy's celebrated theorem on ``induced subsets''~\cite{B72}.
+Lemma~\ref{lemXYID} generalizes Bondy's celebrated theorem on ``induced subsets''~\cite{B72}.
 Indeed, in Bondy's theorem, one is given a set $X$ of elements and a collection $\mathcal A=\{A_1,\ldots, A_n\}$ of subsets of $X$; it is proved by Bondy that there is a subset of at most $|X|-1$ subsets of $\mathcal A$ that form an $(X,\mathcal A)$-separating set, when viewing $X$ and $\mathcal A$ as the two partite sets of a bipartite graph (the incidence bipartite graph of the hypergraph $(X,\mathcal A)$), provided this graph is $\mathcal A$-identifiable.
 Bondy's original proof uses an elegant graph-theoretic argument~\cite{B72} (several proofs of algebraic nature have also been provided, see for example~\cite{Winter00}).
 A similar statement, formulated in the language of graphs, is also proved by Gutin, Ramanujan, Reidl, and Wahlstr\"{o}m in~\cite[Lemma~8]{GRRW2020}, by an inductive argument similar to the one presented here.
 These prior results however are only concerned with separating sets (thus in their setting, one vertex may remain undominated), and with the special case where $X$ and $Y$ are disjoint.
 Hence, our result both generalizes and strenghtens these setups.